SharePoint/sp-dev-docs/docs/apis/webhooks/lists/create-subscription.md

 ## URL validation
 Before a new subscription is created, SharePoint will send a request with a validation token in the body of the request to the service URL provided.
 Your service must respond to this request by returning the validation token.

-If your service fails to validate the request in this way, the subscription will fail to be created.

-See [handling webhook validation requests](../overview-sharepoint-webhooks.md) for detailed information.
+If your service fails to validate the request in this way, the subscription will not be created.
+See [SharePoint list webhooks](../overview-sharepoint-webhooks.md) for more information.